Thruvision Group (LON:THRU) Stock Price Down 9.3% – Here’s What Happened

-Thruvision Group plc (LON:THRU – Get Free Report) was down 9.3% during mid-day trading on Tuesday .
-The stock traded as low as GBX 0.80 and last traded at GBX 0.93.
-Approximately 11,000,506 shares traded hands during trading, an increase of 279% from the average daily volume of 2,902,923 shares.
+Thruvision Group plc (LON:THRU – Get Free Report) shares were down 9.3% during mid-day trading on Wednesday .
+The company traded as low as GBX 0.80 and last traded at GBX 0.93.
+Approximately 11,000,506 shares changed hands during mid-day trading, an increase of 279% from the average daily volume of 2,902,923 shares.
 The stock had previously closed at GBX 1.02.

 Thruvision Group Company Profile